Probing thermal fluctuations through scalar test particles: Abstract

 \section{Abstract}

-{ Unlike classical physics, the existence of non-null commutators between observables in quantum field theory leads to intriguing consequences that have been meticulously probed in laboratories over the last few decades.
-Among the most striking predictions are the phenomena associated with quantum fluctuations of fields in modified vacuum states.
-A modified vacuum state of a field can be produced, for instance, by inserting reflective boundaries in empty space, as done in Casimir like systems.
-The fundamental vacuum state, related to Minkowski empty space, produces divergent fluctuations of the quantum fields that have to be subtracted in order to bring reality to the description of the physical system.
-This is a methodology well confirmed in laboratory with impressive accuracy.
-Nonetheless, when we subtract such empty space contribution, we open the possibility to have negative vacuum expectation values of classically positive-defined quantities.
-This is what has been addressed in the literature as subvacuum phenomenon.
-Here it is investigated how a scalar charged particle is affected by the vacuum fluctuations of massive scalar field in $D+1$ spacetime when the background evolves from empty space to a thermal bath, and also when a perfectly reflecting boundary is included.
-It is shown that when the particle is brought into a thermal bath it gains an amount energy by means of positive dispersions of its velocity components.
+The fundamental vacuum state of quantum fields, related to Minkowski space, produces divergent fluctuations that must be suppressed in order to bring reality to the descrip-tion of physical systems.
+As a consequence, negative vacuum expectation values of classically positive-defined quantities can appear.
+This has been addressed in the literature as subvacuum phenomenon.
+Here it is investigated how a scalar charged test particle is affected by the vacuum fluctuations of a massive scalar field in D+1 spacetime when the background evolves from empty space to a thermal bath, and also when a perfectly reflecting boundary is included.\, It is shown that when the particle is brought into a thermal bath it gains an amount of energy by means of positive dispersions of its velocity components.
 The magnitude of this effect is dependent on the temperature and also on the field mass.
-As an outcome no subvacuum effect occurs.
-However, when a reflecting wall is inserted into this system, the dispersions can be positive or negative, showing that subvacuum effect happens even in a finite temperature environment.
-This is what we believe to be the main result of this paper.
-Another relevant aspect is that the magnitude of the effects here discussed are fundamentally dependent on the switching interval of time the system takes to evolve between two states.
-Such switching is implemented by means of smooth sample functions connecting the considered states.
-In this way, the stochastic motion induced over the particle is essentially different from a classical Brownian motion. }
+However, when a reflecting wall is inserted, dispersions can be positive or negative, showing that subvacuum effect happens even in a finite temperature environment.
+Furthermore, a remarkable result is that temperature can even improve negative velocity fluctuations.
+The magnitude of the residual effects depends on the switching interval of time the system takes to evolve between two states.